onlyquads/spring_tool/readme.md

 ## How to use:

 1. **Select Controllers:** Choose all the controllers in the chain (or just one).
 2. **Create Locator:** Click "Create Locator" and align it to the end of the chain to set its scale.
+Translate the locator only in one axis preferably in object space.
 3. **Preview:** Hit "Preview" and tweak the spring/rigidity settings.
 This previews only the first controller in the chain.
 4. **Bake:** Click "Bake" to simulate and bake the entire chain.